bluestemso/bluestem-github-pages/what-we-do.md

 ---
 layout: post
-title: Our Services
+title: What we do
 description: Comprehensive business process automation and AI augmentation solutions
 image: assets/images/pic11.jpg
-nav-menu: true
+nav-menu: false
+published: false
 ---

 ## What We Do